Why did I become a Catholic?

 In the high priestly prayer of Jesus in the seventeenth chapter of the Gospel of John, He said:

 I have given them the glory that you gave me, that they may be one as we are one -- in them and you in me -- so that they may be brought to complete unity.
 Then the world will know that you sent me and have loved them even as you have loved me.

-There is a relatively new concept which was born out of necessity with the Protestant Reformation that teaches that there is an invisible universal Church which contains all believers of all denominations, which agrees in the major issues and agrees to disagree in the minor issues.
+There is a relatively new concept (new in the history of the Church) which was born out of necessity after the Protestants left the Catholic Church that teaches that there is an invisible universal Church which contains all believers of all denominations, which agrees in the major issues and agrees to disagree in the minor issues.